Discobanan/RaidPlannerBot/README.md

 # RainPlannerBot
 This bot was inspired by [DeliBot](https://github.com/OfficialWiddin/DeliBot), but because of a lot of issues with that bot, I decided to make my own.

-The bots purpose is to simplify raid planning in Pokemon Go, by allowing the users of a discord community to create plans, which others can sign up.
+The bots purpose is to simplify raid planning in Pokemon Go, by allowing the users of a discord community to create plans, which others can sign up for.

 The bot is written in C# using .NET Core, so in theory it can run on other platforms than Windows, but it hasn't been tested yet.